Nobody should have to choose, period.

 Geoff Davis founded Period Kits in February of 2019.
 While having coffee with a friend, the topic of period poverty came up, the friend remarked "I've been there, I've had food and tampons in my hands and had to put the food back."
 Geoff thought to himself that no one should have to make that choice and decided to do something about it.

 "Period poverty is a complex issue, but Period Kits is simple.
 Any person that has a period should have consistent and dependable access to the products they need, period.

 Geoff is the Quality Assurance and Compliance Manager for Bayaud Enterprises.
 In his spare time he enjoys hanging with his seven adult (?) children, attending Front Range Community College, and cheering on his beloved Manchester United.

 Caitlinn has been involved with Period Kits since January of 2020.
 She's currently serving on the Board of Directors as the Events Coordinator.
 She became involved after learning about the mission to end period poverty.

 She holds a degree in Women's Studies from the University of Nebraska- Lincoln.
 She works as a legal service search consultant in the Denver Metro area.
 She's a fan a Mumford and Sons, a good IPA, and her beautiful dogs.

 Kara Grano has been involved with Period Kits since October of 2019.
-She's currently serving on the Board of Directors as head of Development.
+She's currently serving as the Board Chair.
 She became involved when she discovered that about 1 in 4 girls miss school in the U.S every month due to lack of accessibility to period products.

 Lauren Conley began volunteering with Period Kits in the spring of 2020 as a Volunteer Coordinator.
 She got involved as a way to engage both her mind and heart after leaving careers in education and event coordination.
 Lauren believes in the power of philanthropy and the crucial services and resources that nonprofits provide to their communities.
 We all have something to give, and one ripple can make a large wave.